-The processes of making a bowl of tea soup involes real skill.
-Some millet flour (or lotus root starch) and hot water are mixed well in a bowl, and then boiling water is poured repidly into the bowl using a fragon head teapot.
+The processes of making a bowl of tea soup involves real skill.
+Some millet flour (or lotus root starch) and hot water are mixed well in a bowl, and then boiling water is poured rapidly into the bowl using a teapot with a spout.
 The tea soup is brewed, and finally some brown sugar, sweet osmanthus sauce, peanuts, and raisins are added.

 Chinese name: 灌肠 guàncháng /gwan-chung/

 Beijing sausage is widely sold at markets and temple fairs, especially at night fairs.